portalhugger/Probability-Zero/plans.md

 * generate a few more universes, unlocking Research

 * start studying to generate research points
-* spend research points to learn Basic Programming, unlocking Automation Tab
+* spend research to learn Basic Programming, unlocking Automation Tab

 * select, program and activate Auto-Clicker v1 to partially automate the LUCK, unlocking encrypted files
   * you're only generating enough fabric to make 1 universe per 10 sec, so the LUCK will be fully automated when the auto-clicker clicks once per 10 sec